Skip to main content

 1. Atlas: Best for Mind Maps from Sources

-Atlas takes a different approach from traditional mind map generators.
+Atlas reading notes workspace takes a different approach from traditional mind map generators.
 Instead of creating a hierarchical map with one central node, it builds a connected mind map that links concepts across all your sources.

 AI capabilities: